 - The table is big enough that scanning the whole thing for archival is painful — usually meaning hundreds of millions of rows or more.

-If your table is 5 million rows and you’re partitioning it because someone read a blog post, please don’t.
-A good clustered index and a query rewrite will get you most of the way there, with none of the operational overhead.
+If your table is 5 million rows and you’re partitioning it because someone read a blog post on LinkedIn, please don’t.
+A good clustered index, a covering non-clustered index, and a query rewrite will get you most of the way there, with none of the operational overhead.
+Partitioning is a power tool.
+Use it when the weight is worth the fiddliness, not because it sounds impressive at the next team meeting.